Police shooting looms over Emanuel in confirmation battle | Federal News Network

 Solomon also slammed the top Democrat on the Foreign Relations Committee, Sen. Robert Menendez, for holding Emanuel’s confirmation hearing on the anniversary of McDonald’s killing, saying it demonstrates that many Democrats are in a “clueless bubble.”

-Rev. Ira Acree, a civil rights activists in Chicago, said Biden’s decision to reward Emanuel with an ambassadorship was disappointing.
+Rev. Ira Acree, a civil rights activist in Chicago, said Biden’s decision to reward Emanuel with an ambassadorship was disappointing.

 “What he did was commit an unpardonable political sin,” Acree said of Emanuel.
 “But the president and Democratic Party appears to want to reward him because of his clout, what they perceive to be his high political acumen and his extraordinary ability to raise money.”